How to create a successful online community and benefit from it

-- Branding: when your biggest fans are gathered around you in a community, they are brand ambassadors and can stimulate more brand engagement and brand loyalty.
+- Branding: gather your biggest fans around you to stimulate more brand engagement.

-- Product and service innovation: in a community, you can get a true understanding of the wants and needs of your target group that will help you perfecting your products and services
+- Product and service innovation: letting customers think along on what they would like to purchase from your organization.
+You will get a true understanding of the wants and needs of your target group.

 Internal benefits can also play a role: